 Here is a basic 10-step way I paint most personalized items:

-2. Choose 3-4 colors to work with and base coat main colors.
+1. Sand and smooth out piece.
+Base coat with Kilz primer.
+Perhaps sand again.2.
+Choose 3-4 colors to work with and base coat main colors.
 I mix within those for darker and lighter shades.
 It just gives a more uniform look and looks balanced to use only a few colors.

 3. Using a good brush add texture freehand, work with stamps, painters tape, bubble wrap, foam blocks etc. Whatever inspires me.
 I usually use tone on tone (darker/lighter shade on top of the base coat) for this step.